Free Medical Power of Attorney Form

 Below are the key steps you need to follow to create your own MPOA form.

-As a Medical POA can grant significantly far-reaching powers, your Attorney-in-Fact needs to be carefully chosen.
-It doesn’t necessarily have to be a member of your family, but it should always be someone you trust.
+As a Medical POA can grant significantly far-reaching powers, your attorney-in-fact needs to be carefully chosen.
+It doesn’t necessarily have to be a spouse, adult child, or member of your family, but it should always be a competent adult you trust.

-You should also speak at length with your prospective Agent to be sure that they consent to the responsibility you’re giving them.
+You should also speak at length with your prospective agent to be sure that they consent to the type of power and responsibility you’re giving them.
 Additionally, you must give a very clear picture of what your wishes are regarding your future medical treatment.

 There’s also the option to choose a successor or 2nd Agent in case the primary Agent is not able to complete their duties.
 If desired, you can even set up a compensation plan for the Agent.

-Although not mandatory, adding a living will to your MPOA is highly recommended by many legal and health care experts.
+Although not mandatory, adding a living will (or Directive to Physicians) to your MPOA is highly recommended by many legal and healthcare experts.
 This will help you outline your end-of-life treatment selections, in addition to having someone to speak on your behalf.

 By using a living will, you will be able to define what you want to happen in case you were to end up in an incapacitated state without a chance for a cure.
 It also allows you to choose post-death options such as organ donation.

-Once your form is completed, it will then need to be signed by both the Principal and the Agent according to the respective state signing laws.
+Once your form is completed, it will then need to be signed by both the principal and the agent according to the respective state signing laws.
 In most states, the form will have to be signed in the presence of two witnesses and/or a notary public.
-The Principal must also be of sound mind and be able to sign the document out of their own free will.

 After it has been finalized, you should then file the form with your healthcare providers so that they have the document on record.
 This will speed up its use in the future.

-How to Write a Medical Power of Attorney
+How To Fill Out a Medical Power of Attorney

 In order to complete a Medical Power of Attorney document, there are various steps you need to follow: